JKTKops/Write-You-a-Haskell-2/8/design_of_protohaskell.md

 We're mostly going to follow Diehl's original planning here, but I'm going to reiterate anyway and clean up some details which I may change.
 This page is a re-write of the original Chapter 8 page from Diehl.

 The most relevant detail is that I will refer to the language we are implementing as `ProtoHaskell` through the entire process, including interpreting and generating code.
-The source provided in this chapter will just be loose files with concrete examples and copies of the code on this page; the files may appear in the source tree later, or they may not.

 <h2> Haskell: A Rich Language </h2>